ParisGR123/ARandomUnityInventorySystem/README.md

 # Just Another Random Unity Inventory System
-This is my first attempt at creating and improving upon an Inventory System in Unity

 This is an Inventory System made in a few hours in Unity by following a tutorial and improving (or attempting to) upon it, will add some info on how to use it in case you want to later